afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 #### AbstractNotificationInterface

-For user interfaces not needing a perpetual loop.
+For user interfaces not needing a perpetual loop or for one-time notifications.
 For example:

 ```c
    void MyImpl::turnOn() {